The periodicity conjecture for pairs of Dynkin diagrams: Calabi-Yau triangulated categories

 Let $\cc$ be a Krull-Schmidt category.
 An object $X$ of $\cc$ is {\em basic} if every indecomposable of $\cc$ occurs with multiplicity $\leq 1$ in $X$.
-In this case, $X$ is fully determined by the full additive {\em subcategory $\add(X)$} whose objects are the direct factors of finite direct sums of copies of $X$.
+For example, the category of finitely generated projective modules over $T_2(k)$ contains, up to isomorphism, exactly four basic objects: $0$, $P_1$, $P_2$ and $P_1\oplus P_2$.
+If an object $X$ is basic, it is determined, up to isomorphism, by the full additive {\em subcategory $\add(X)$} whose objects are the direct factors of finite direct sums of copies of $X$.
 The map $X \mapsto \add(X)$ yields a bijection between the isomorphism classes of basic objects and the full additive subcategories of $\cc$ which are stable under taking direct factors and only contain finitely many indecomposables up to ismorphism.

-Let $k$ be an algebraically closed field.
+From now on, let $k$ be an algebraically closed field.
 A {\em $k$-category} is a category whose morphism sets are endowed with structures of $k$-vector spaces such that the composition maps are bilinear.
+For example, each full subcategory of the category of modules over a $k$-algebra is naturally a $k$-category.
 A $k$-category is {\em $\Hom$-finite} if all of its morphism spaces are finite-dimensional.
+For example, the category of finitely generated projective modules over a $k$-algebra $A$ is $\Hom$-finite if and only if the algebra $A$ is finite-dimensional over $k$.
 A {\em $k$-linear category} is a $k$-category which is additive.
+For example, a subcategory of the category of modules over a $k$-algebra is $k$-linear if and only if it is stable under forming finite direct sums (in particular it then contains the zero module, which is the sum over the empty family of modules).
 Let $\cc$ be a $k$-linear $\Hom$-finite category with split idempotents.
-Then $\cc$ is a Krull-Schmidt category.
+One can show that $\cc$ is then a Krull-Schmidt category.
 Let $\ct$ be an additive subcategory of $\cc$ stable under taking direct factors.
 The {\em quiver $Q=Q(\ct)$ of $\ct$} is defined as follows: The vertices of $Q$ are the isomorphism classes of indecomposable objects of $\ct$ and the number of arrows from the isoclass of $T_1$ to that of $T_2$ equals the dimension of the {\em space of irreducible morphisms}

+where $\mathsf{rad}$ denotes the {\em radical of $\ct$}, \ie the ideal such that $\mathsf{rad}(T_1,T_2)$ is formed by all non isomorphisms from $T_1$ to $T_2$.
+We refer to the next section for examples.
+The {\em quiver of a finite-dimensional algebra $A$} is the quiver of the category of finitely generated projective $A$-modules.
+By lemma~\ref{lemma:functor-to-modules} below, the computation of the quiver of a category can often be reduced to the computation of the quiver of a finite-dimensional algebra $A$.